Axe Head Prayer • Have you lost your edge?

 I was overwhelmed, searching, and frantically seeking help when God quietly asked, “Where did it fall?”
 (2 Kings 6:6)

-He already knew.
-But I needed to surrender.
-God had called me to serve in ways that brought me great joy.
+He already knew – but I needed to surrender.
+God had once called me to serve in ways that brought me great joy.
 Now He was asking me for something different, calling me to trust Him a little bit more, to lean a little bit deeper, and to surrender to His will in this new season in my life.

 Where had I stopped trusting that God was greater than my diagnoses?
 When had I stopped believing that whatever He allows in my life is for my good and His glory?
-What had caused my edge to fly off into the muddy abyss?
+What had caused my axe head to fly off into the muddy abyss?

-As we open our hands in surrender, speaking honestly with God about where our axe head flew off, what feels like loss actually grafts us deeper into the Vine.
+As we open our hands in surrender, speaking honestly with God about where our axe head flew off, what feels like loss actually draws us deeper into Jesus.

 HOW TO FIND YOUR EDGE WITH GOD’S HELP